-- Management report on the consolidated financial statements for the financial year ended December 31, 2023 Year-on-year comparison: 2023 and 2022 alone.
-This reflects solid performances recorded full year in both Africa and the Middle East.
+Management report on the consolidated financial statements for the financial year ended December 31, 2023 Year-on-year comparison: 2023 and 2022

 In Asia-Pacific (12.6% of Group revenue), sales were up +8.6% in 2023, with a +12.2% increase in the fourth quarter alone.
 Growth over 12 months reflected very robust momentum in India and, despite a marked retreat in residential markets, an increase in China.